Meditation

 Meditation practice has ancient origins.

 I learned about meditation in the late 1990's, first in Yoga classes, and then through deeper study at the Himalayan Institute and the teachings of ParaYoga.
-Both these paths include meditation as an aspect of Tantric Hatha Yoga, from the Himalayan tradition of Sri Vidya.
-The scope of this Yoga is a vast umbrella, a weave of the right hand path of Tantra, Patanjali (or classical) Yoga, and Ayurveda.
+Both these paths include meditation in the umbrella of practices known as Tantric Hatha Yoga, from the Himalayan tradition of Sri Vidya.
+The scope of this Yoga is vast: a weave of the right hand path of Tantra, Patanjali (or classical) Yoga, and Ayurveda.
 This style of Yoga includes other types of Yoga, such as Kundalini Yoga, Vinyasa Yoga, Yin, Restorative, Nidra, Power, Power, Bhakti, traditional Hatha, Meditation, Kriya, Pranayama, Mudra, and more.
 The underlying philosophy is that each practice may unfold specific kinds of results and is a specific type of medicine.
 There are generally two categories -- ascendant / developmental / evolutionary and descendant / embodiment / integration.
 The two types complement each other, and ideally function in a dynamic balance.

 Even as a kid, I stumbled into meditation practice, although it wasn't called that.
 I grew up in a Protestant family, where for some years I was at our Methodist church three times per week.
 This was a good experience for me, and I enjoyed reading the bible, and praying in a way that I would now refer to as devotional meditation.